 Joshua joined Watsi on December 31st, 2014.
-Five years ago, Joshua joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Joshua's most recent donation traveled 8,500 miles to support Meshack, a helpful 6-year-old boy from Kenya, to fund clubfoot treatment so he can walk and play.
+Six years ago, Joshua joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Joshua's most recent donation traveled 8,500 miles to support Peter, a 5-year-old boy from Kenya, to fund clubfoot repair surgery so that he can walk.

 Joshua has funded healthcare for 84 patients in 12 countries.